 What Is Final Expense Insurance?

 In 2019, the median cost for a funeral, including a viewing and burial, was $7,640, according to the National Funeral Directors Association.
 This calculated median does not include all the expenses associated with a burial, such as the cost of a burial plot, travel costs (if the deceased needs to be moved to a different location), food and drink costs for a funeral reception, and more.
 In short, your final expenses may be far greater than you or your family anticipate.

 Final expense insurance can provide your family with the necessary funds to pay for your funeral.
-This type of whole life insurance promises a death benefit at any time you pass away, as long as you are up to date on premium payments.
+This type of whole life insurance promises a death benefit no matter when you die, as long as you are up to date on premium payments.
 However, though final expense insurance is marketed for burial expenses, your beneficiaries can use the benefit for any financial needs they have, including paying for medical debt accumulated during your final illness or any other financial obligation.

 Because final expense insurance offers a relatively low death benefit, the premiums tend to be inexpensive, even for policyholders who are between the ages of 50 and 85—the demographic that burial insurance is most often marketed toward.
 Most policyholders can expect to pay as little as $25 per month for a woman in her fifties, up to as much as $190 a month for a man in his eighties for a $10,000 policy.
 Premiums can vary depending on age and gender.